 Data Transfer Tools

-Flume
+Apache Flume

 Flume is not a method of querying the data already in the HDFS but rather a method of getting new data into the HDFS.
 As such, it has not SQL-like query language and would have to be combined with another tool, such as Hive or HBase.
 It does not provided any ordering guarantees, it only guarantees a single message will be processed exactly once.

-Sqoop
+Apache Sqoop

 Sqoop allows for transfers from relational databases such as MySQL to Hadoop data stores such as HDFS and Hive and vice versa.
 The tool could be useful for one-off transfers to create a corpus of test data but also for integration in a system where data exists in a database and Hadoop tool in parallel – allowing for both tools to be used to their best advantage.

-Data Flow/Stream Processing Tools
+Data flow/stream processing tools

 Cascading